facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

 ## Tutorial

-This tutorial will walk you through creating a simple generative model, found at `parlai.agents.examples.seq2seq`, that consists of a 1-layer LSTM encoder and decoder.
+This tutorial will walk you through creating a simple generative model, found at `parlai.agents.examples.seq2seq`, that consists of a 1-layer-LSTM encoder and decoder.

 ### Extending `TorchGeneratorAgent`